gmc-code/PC-microbit-micropython/docs/images/custom_images.rst

                 .. tab-item:: Q1

-                    Modify the code above to go from dim on teh left edge to bright in the middle to dim on the right edge.
+                    Modify the code above to go from dim on the left edge to bright in the middle to dim on the right edge.

                     .. code-block:: python